nathankurt/k8s-cert/notes/core-concepts.md

       * It identifies the right ship based on its size, its capacity, the number of containers already on the ship. and any other conditions such as the destination of the ship
       * *kube-scheduler*

-* Different offices in the dock that are assigned to speical tasks or departments
+* Different offices in the dock that are assigned to special tasks or departments
-    * ie. Operations team takes care ship handling, traffic control, etc. deal with issues related to damages, the routes take
+    * i.e. Operations team takes care ship handling, traffic control, etc. deal with issues related to damages, the routes take
     * Cargo team takes care of containers.
 When containers are damaged or destroyed, they make sure new containers are made available
     * Services office that takes care of the I.T and communications between different ships.